 The Old Policy from prior to 2012

-The new LCRA version of second adjacent channel waivers differ from the FCC's previous second adjacent channel waiver process as it requires that no interference takes place.
+(Not current policy) The new LCRA version of second adjacent channel waivers differ from the FCC's previous second adjacent channel waiver process as it requires that no interference takes place.
 In the previous policy, the FCC permitted population to exist in the interference area.
 The FCC's justification was that the retention of an LPFM voice is more in the public interest than a small amount of predicted interference.
 The FCC's old policy only applied to existing LPFM stations who were being displaced from their current channel because of a full power station making a move that would "encorach" on the LPFM station.
 See also: REC advice for LPFM stations currently on Second Adjacent Channel waiver STAs.